Steinberg's (supermarket): End of Steinberg's

-Attempts to sell off more assets and restructure the company (including rebranding some stores and franchising others) were difficult, due to Steinberg's higher labour wages, the 1990–1992 recession, suppliers unsure of supplying the highly leveraged company, pressure from creditors, mounting losses and interest payments on debt from the leveraged buyout.
+Attempts to sell off more assets and restructure the company (including rebranding some stores and franchising others) were difficult due to Steinberg's higher labour wages, the 1990–1992 recession, suppliers being unsure of supplying the highly leveraged company, pressure from creditors, mounting losses, and interest payments on debt from the leveraged buyout.
 In May 1992, court protection was obtained in order to liquidate the company and pay off creditors.
 Loblaws again attempted to buy the chain.
-They were again foiled by the Quebec government, who arranged for Steinberg's stores to be sold to its two major local competitors Metro Richelieu and Provigo.
+They were again foiled by the Quebec government, which arranged for Steinberg's stores to be sold to its two major local competitors, Metro Richelieu and Provigo.
 To avoid accusations of monopoly, Provigo resold half of its Steinberg's stores to IGA.

-By mid-1992, Steinberg's and its poor-performing department store chain M began to phase out.
+By mid-1992, Steinberg's and its poor-performing department store chain M began to be phased out.
 Most of Steinberg's grocery stores were absorbed and converted by its competitors, while the M locations closed outright as no buyer could be found for them.
 Even within the grocery chain proper, 16 of the locations had no buyer.
 Six of these stores closed on August 29, 1992 and the other ten followed suit on September 5, 1992 in the cities of Rimouski, Chicoutimi, Longueuil, Hull, Saint-Hubert, Quebec City, Saint-Bruno, Saint-Jérôme, Laval and Bromont.
 The Steinberg's stores that were acquired were split among five supermarket chains: Metro, IGA, Maxi, Héritage and Provigo.
 None of Steinberg's locations directly converted to Super C though a few of the stores that turned into Metro in 1992 later rebranded to Super C in the mid-1990s.

-Although Steinberg's, Miracle Mart/M, Miracle Food Mart, Valdi and Cardinal Distributors are now defunct, Sam Steinberg is survived by his real estate company Ivanhoe (which absorbed Cambridge Shopping Centres Ltd in 2001 to become Ivanhoe Cambridge).
-His restaurant chain Pik-Nik, founded in 1966, lasted until the mid-2010s.
+Although Steinberg's, Miracle Mart/M, Miracle Food Mart, Valdi, and Cardinal Distributors are now defunct, Sam Steinberg is survived by his real estate company Ivanhoe (which absorbed Cambridge Shopping Centres Ltd in 2001 to become Ivanhoe Cambridge).
+His restaurant chain, Pik-Nik, founded in 1966, lasted until the mid-2010s.